hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter1/Questions.md

 foo();
 ```

+There's more than one mistake in this snippet.
+While it may seem contrived, the code you see is a distillation of actual real-world code that has been exchanged in public community help forums.
+It's a wonderful (if not sad) illustration of just how misguided this assumptions can be.

-8. Is **this** author-time binding or runtime binding?
+8. ### Is **this** author-time binding or runtime binding?

+`this` is not an author-time binding but a runtime binding.

 9. For **this** binding, is it important to where a function declared or where it called?

+`this` binding has nothing to do with where a function is declared, but has instead everything to do with the manner in which the function is called.

-10. When a function is invoked, an activation record(execution contex) is created, what information it contains?
+10. ### When a function is invoked, an activation record(execution contex) is created, what information it contains?

+When a function is invoked, an activation record, otherwise known as an execution context, is created.
+This record contains information about where the function was called from (the call-stack), how the function was invoked, what parameters were passed, etc. One of the properties of this record is the this reference which will be used for the duration of that function's execution.